allyunion/yum-s3-plugin/README.md

 -----

-This version of the fork still uses URLGrabber and Boto.
+This version of the fork only uses URLGrabber.
 This should work for Python 2.4 still.

 Tested for CentOS 5.x and CentOS 6.x